wealdtech/execd/README.md

 ```

 ### Execution node
-`execd` supports Erigon consensus nodes.
-The current state of obtaining data from consensus nodes is as follows:
+`execd` supports Erigon execution nodes.
+The current state of obtaining data from execution nodes is as follows:

 - Erigon:
   - must be run without pruning to allow `execd` to obtain historical data